osipgas/ParkingTracker/README.md

 ### Files

-1. **crop_by_coco.ipynb**: This serve for crop and save images based on COCO annotations.
+1. **crop_by_coco.ipynb**: Serves for crop and save images based on COCO annotations.
 It processes multiple datasets and saves cropped images categorized by occupancy.

 2. **crop.ipynb**: Implements image cropping based on bounding boxes from various datasets.